virtual-labs/exp-youngs-double-slit-dei/experiment/experiment-name.md

-## Quantum nature of Light with Young’s Double slit experiment
+## Quantum Nature of Light with Young’s Double-Slit Experiment